 Herb terrarium materials:

-The first thing you need to do is find a big glass or jar or bowl.
-You can make it a closer container, but that's more complicated.
+The first thing you need to do is find a big glass container or jar or bowl.
+You can make it a closed terrarium, but that's more complicated.
 We're going for easy here, so stick to something that is open at the top: a shallow glass dish, a fishbowl, a big jar, whatever.
 My whole project was inspired by this $7 jar at Wal-Mart (in the floral crafts section).